Immortality (CSI: Crime Scene Investigation)

-"Immortality" is the two-hour series finale of CSI: Crime Scene Investigation that aired on September 27, 2015, on CBS.
+"Immortality" is the two-hour series finale of the American procedural crime drama television series CSI: Crime Scene Investigation.
+It was written by series creator Anthony E. Zuiker and directed by Louis Shaw Milito and originally aired in the United States on CBS on September 27, 2015.

 Plot

-When a suicide bomber detonates his vest on the floor of the Eclipse casino, Catherine Willows, the FBI special agent returns from Los Angeles to join the investigation.
+When a suicide bomber detonates his vest on the floor of the Eclipse casino, FBI special agent Catherine Willows returns from Los Angeles to join the investigation.
 Gil Grissom, meanwhile, working to preserve sharks in international waters, is arrested for trespassing at the Port of San Diego, and D.B.
 Russell offers Sara Sidle the chance to supervise the local investigation into the bombing.
 Sidle, who is vying for the position of director of the Las Vegas Crime Lab, is initially irked when Sheriff Conrad Ecklie inquires about Grissom's location when "Lady" Heather Kessler is linked to the crime.
 Ecklie ensures Grissom is released from custody, and Willows and he, alongside Eclipse security officer Jim Brass, assist in locating the suspect.

 As the team works to restore safety to the streets of Las Vegas, Russell decides it is time for him to "head East" and pursue new challenges, while he places a plaque, dedicated to the memory of Julie Finlay, alongside his personal possessions.
 Willows expresses an interest in leaving the FBI and working alongside her daughter Lindsey in the Las Vegas Crime Lab, noting that, should Sidle reject the promotion she is going to be offered, Willows will accept it in lieu of her former colleague.
 The series ends with the newly promoted Sidle, upon hearing a recording of Grissom confessing his love for her, sailing from the Port of San Diego with Grissom.

 Deleted scenes

 Off-screen, Sidle resigns, and Willows is hired as lab director.
 Scenes were filmed to explicitly depict the transition, although they were cut from the aired episode.
-A second scene, featuring Willows and her daughter, was also deleted; in it, Willows informs Lindsey that she should only resign if she does not feel like "King Kong on cocaine" following her first arrest.
-She then informs Lindsey that Holly Gribbs was killed in the line of duty.
+A second scene, featuring Willows and her daughter, was also deleted; in it, Willows informs Lindsey that she should only resign if she does not feel like "King Kong on cocaine" following her first arrest, repeating the pep talk she gave Holly Gribbs in the pilot.
+She then informs Lindsey that Gribbs was killed in the line of duty.
 A third deleted scene shows Russell visiting Finlay's grave.